Waterford Village Cemetery – aka. Old Settlers Cemetery – The End of an era.

 Curtis Barnes Smallpox Death – Alice Barnes Tindal, June 27, 1954, Racine Historical Society

-Obituaries of those who died during the epidemics told of them being taken by a horse drawn wagon at night to the Old Settlers Cemetery to be buried as quickly as possible.
-Imagine the clip-clop sound of a single horse breaking the silence of the night – the rattling of a wooden coffin in the back of a buckboard wagon – knowing that it was probably someone that had succumbed to the disease du jour – only to wake in the morning to find out who was taken by this awful plague.
+Obituaries of those who died during the epidemics told of the deceased being taken by a horse or ox-drawn wagon at night to the cemetery to be buried as quickly as possible.
+Imagine the clip-clop sound of a single horse breaking the silence of the night – the rattling of a wooden coffin in the back of a buckboard wagon – knowing that it was probably someone that had succumbed to the disease du-jour – only to wake in the morning to find out who was taken by this awful plague.
 Waterford was a small village which makes it almost certain that the deceased was known by every resident.
 It was a frightening time for all who survived, asking the question – am I, or one of my family, next?

-Once they got to the cemetery, they had to hand dig a grave by lantern, or moonlight, with a pick and shovel, perhaps in frozen ground, and in the harsh elements of the day.
+Once they got to the cemetery, they had to hand dig a grave by lantern, or moonlight, with a pick and shovel, perhaps in frozen ground which is known for heavy gravel and boulders – and in the harsh elements of the day.
 Prayers were said after they buried the remains of their loved one and a marker was placed on the grave.
 Upon returning to their home, grief would have to be expressed in emotional ways and would be permanently embedded in their memory.

 Scarlet Fever epidemic as noted in the Burlington Free Press, September, 4, 1873.

 Cholera, Smallpox, Diphtheria and Typhoid… are just a few diseases that would break out from time to time and all that pioneers could do was to wait it out and hope that they would not become infected.
 Research shows that there were, at times, several epidemics occurring in the country at the same time.
-Travel was relatively limited back then which tended to keep epidemics to regional outbreaks.
+Limited travel back then tended to keep epidemics to regional outbreaks.

-The following is a list of disease outbreaks in Wisconsin in the 19th century according to The History of Racine and Kenosha Counties:5
+The following is a list of disease outbreaks in Wisconsin in the 19th century according to The History of Racine and Kenosha Counties:6

 1838 – Smallpox.